pedrovmc/Challenge-03---ReactJS-Concepts/README.md

 ## Features
 [//]: # (Add the features of your project here:)

-- 🎨 **ReactJSs** - ReactJS is an open-source, front end, JavaScript library for building user interfaces or UI components.
+- 🎨 **ReactJS** - ReactJS is an open-source, front end, JavaScript library for building user interfaces or UI components.

 ## License